ducousso/CROCO-NH/README.rst

 CROCO-NH: a non-hydrostatic version of CROCO
 ============================================

-**CROCO-NH** relaxes the hydrostatic assumption in CROCO the regional circulation model.
+**CROCO-NH** relaxes the hydrostatic assumption in CROCO

- It does so by integrating in time the vertical component of the velocity.
-The pressure is computed at each time step with a projection method.
-The resulting Poisson equation is solved with a multigrid solver.
+`CROCO <https://gitlab.inria.fr/croco-ocean/croco>`__ is the regional circulation model formerly known as ROMS/AGRIF.
+It does relax the H assumption by integrating in time the vertical component of the velocity and by computing the pressure via a Poisson equation.
+The Poisson equation is solved with a multigrid solver.
+The solver is parallelized, even for large number of cores.
+It handles sigma coordinates and realistic topographies.

 Changes relative to CROCO
 -------------------------